McBrainy/Pool3D/README.md

 mechanics to be fully playable.
 (At present, it is more of a physics simulation.)

+## Controls

+- Use WASD to slide the camera vertically or horizontally.
+- Use the arrow keys to move forward and backward or rotate the camera.
+- Press Q to switch to shooting mode.
+  - In cue stick mode, use either WASD or the arrow keys to rotate around the cue ball.
+  - Use spacebar to strike the cue ball and return to normal mode.
+  - Use Q again to return to normal mode.

 ## Requirements

 To run, you need JRE 1.8.0 or better.
 To build from source, you need JDK at